[Note: Navel gazing about this blog and how and why I write it.]

 By a knowledge logistics problem I mean that more knowledge, insight and culture is produced than ever before, and the bottleneck to what somebody more woolly-headed than me might call an “enlightened civilization” is not production volume but packaging, indexing, compression, synthesis and distribution of ideas.

 A dream of mine is that all relevant facts, models, narratives and perspectives are available to everyone at all times.
 When debate, discussion or just communication happens, everyone would know the gist of what has already been said on the topic, by anyone, ever.
-Instead of working with insights on a level comparable to carrier-pigeon tech, everyone taking part in public discourse would be equipped with state-of-the-art understanding in the same way most people in modern societies have access to the very best digital services in the world.
+Instead of working with insights on a level comparable to carrier-pigeon tech, everyone taking part in public discourse would be equipped with state-of-the-art understanding in the same way people in modern societies have access to the very best digital services in the world.

 As a fantasy I guess it’s odd.
 Why care so much?
 I don’t know.
 I’m at once a rationalist and a romantic and I find the current state of discourse deeply unsatisfactory on an emotional and aesthetic level.
-Practical too, but if I were to be honest that’s not the part that motivates me.
+Practical too, but if to be honest that’s not the part that motivates me.
 In practice, there are many more important issues that simply don’t motivate me the same way.
 I accept this.

 So I have my fantasy.
 And a fantasy it is.
 In order to achieve anything vaguely resembling what I described, not only must the necessary ideas be created and made available, they must also be spread throughout the population.
 But mere exposure is not enough, an idea must me installed in a person in such as way as to make it activate at the right time.
 Because just like there is little point for knowledge to exist in a book somewhere if nobody reads it (looking at you, academia), there is little point for an insight to be present in a mind if it isn’t activated and applied to what that mind encounters.
-It mustn’t lie waiting to wake up on command, it must take initiative.
+It mustn’t lie waiting to wake up on command.
+It must take initiative.